Providers Overcome Healthcare Burnout By Changing Their Practice Model

 Healthcare practitioners just like you have made the leap into a practice where they’re spending more time caring for patients and their families and less time doing meaningless administrative tasks (read “prior authorizations”) dictated by insurance companies.
 They understand the courage it takes to make that leap of faith.
 Their stories are inspiring, especially considering the roadblocks they’ve overcome.
 You too can build a legally compliant, financially sustainable, emotionally fulfilling medical practice that fits the way you want to treat patients.

-The Business of Creating Health is a 2 & 1/2 day immersive experience where you’ll get expert advice and input from attorneys, physicians, and qualified consultants who’ve helped hundreds of providers transform their practices into what they really can be.
+The Business of Creating Health is an on demand experience where you’ll get expert advice and input from attorneys, physicians, and qualified consultants who’ve helped hundreds of providers transform their practices into what they really can be.
 You’ll hear from colleagues who have been where you are.
 They’ve made the leap into a practice where they’re spending more time caring for patients and their families and less time doing meaningless administrative tasks.
 You’ll hear their success stories and the pitfalls they faced along the way.
 You’ll understand how to build a legally compliant, financially sustainable, fulfilling medical practice that fits the way you want to treat patients.

-If you’re ready to get take control of your medical destiny and create the practice you’ve always dreamed of . . .
-Join us in Dallas, Texas July 10-12 2020.
+Take control of your medical destiny and create the practice you’ve always dreamed of!

 - Freeman, JA (1860).
 “Mercurial Disease Among Hatters”.
 Transactions of the Medical Society of New Jersey: 61–64.

 - 2016 Physician Wellness Survey – Full Report, Stanford Medicine WellMD Center https://wellmd.stanford.edu/content/dam/sm/wellmd/documents/Full-2016-Physician-Wellness-Survey-Report-16-Aug-2017-Final-rd.pdf